Advertising during the coronavirus crisis is not finger lickin’ good

 Advertising in the time of COVID-19

 So what are advertisers supposed to do in a time of serious concern?
-Taking precautions to not look insensitive, creepy, or opportunistic is the first obvious step.
+Taking precautions not to look insensitive, creepy, or opportunistic is the first obvious step.
 On that note, Hershey, Coors Light, and KFC rank chronologically on a scale of Just In Case to Oh Hell Yeah, Stop Immediately.
 As Twitter’s Alex Josephson and Eimear Lambe wrote in a blog post yesterday, “Let’s be clear, this is not a ‘marketing opportunity’ to capitalize on, and we do not recommend brands opportunistically linking themselves to a health scare.”

 But Josephson and Lambe’s post also outlined the ways that brands could constructively communicate right now.
 Consumer behavior is still a thing, and we all still have various wants and needs.
 The best way that brands can address this—whether on Twitter or not—is to know themselves and the tone and personality with which they typically interact with people, and use that in a way that’s respectful and helpful.
 How can your product help?
 And when you figure that out, don’t hammer it home.
 This is a time for the restraint of a soft sell.

-Slack, for example, did it when there was an increase in companies instituting work from home policies.
+Slack, for example, did it when there was an increase in companies instituting work-from-home policies.

 Thinking about how to make it work with your team working remotely right now?
 So are we. https://t.co/bBAjIW9xOM